amburi/compromised-passwords/README.md

 COMPROMISED_PASSWORDS = {'password123', '123456', 'qwerty', 'letmein'}
 ```

-### Running Tests

-You can create tests for this application using a testing framework like `unittest` or `pytest`.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.

 ## Contact